JavaGT/wearetheuniversity.org/source/blog/2024/09/20/power-restored-at-victoria-university-after-two-days-of-outages.md

 To ensure the continued health and safety of our community, Rankine Brown is now closed for the remainder of today, Thursday 19 September.
 This is a result of a short-term generator issue.</p>

 <p>News from VUW – midday<br>
-A power outage continues to impact the University’s Kelburn campus, and generators are operating in a number of buildings. </p>
+A power outage continues to impact the University’s Kelburn campus, and generators are operating in a number of buildings.<p>

 <p>The University and Wellington Electricity are working closely to maintain a consistent power supply for the campus.
 We are pleased at the progress being made this morning.</p>